finos/datahub/docs/synthetic-data-roadmap/synthetic-data-requirements-gathering.md

 4. Contact FINOS project teams and understand their Synthetic Data requirements.
 The first project being [Morphir](https://github.com/finos/morphir) and then [Alloy](https://github.com/finos/alloy).

 5. Direct / Influence DataHub and DataHelix roadmap based on input from the team.

+### Delegated Action Groups and GitHub Issues

+The outcomes of the requirements gathering exercise can be found in the [Delegated Action Groups](https://github.com/finos/datahub/tree/master/docs/delegated-action-groups) and [DataHub GitHub Issues](https://github.com/finos/datahub/issues).